CSE116: Computer Science 2

 An F in CSE116.

 It is your responsibility to understand what constitutes an academic integrity violation.
 If you have any question whether something you are doing is a violation or not, ask for clarification before receiving an F in the course.
-I will not entertain excuses after you have been caught.
+We will not entertain excuses after you have been caught.

 Examples of acceptable behavior: